We are progressing plans for two new reservoirs – one in Lincolnshire, and another in the Fens in partnership with Cambridge Water.

 You can find out more about our proposals on the project website, here.

-Our phase two consultation is open from 30 May until 9 August 2024.
+Our phase two consultations took place from 30 May until 9 August 2024.

-We understand that our proposals will have an effect on landowners, homeowners, and communities.
-We are committed to working with these groups as we develop our plans and want to hear all views on our emerging proposals.
+We do understand that our proposals will have an effect on homeowners, landowners and nearby communities.
+We’ll continue to engage closely with everyone as the project develops.

 What this means for you